Share your IDE settings

 Select the settings you want to export and specify the path to the target archive.

 Import settings from a ZIP archive

-Choose File | Import Settings from the main menu.
+Select File | Manage IDE Settings | Import Settings from the main menu.

 Select the ZIP archive that contains your settings in the dialog that opens.